wokka1/du-factory-inventory/README.md

     2. If too many queries have been made to the container API (the limit is ten every five minutes), you'll get an error message printed to the Lua console to that effect and the script will continue running.
 It will retry the query every thirty seconds until it succeeds, which may take up about five minutes if this is the only container script running or longer if you have multiple going at the same time.
 You can relog to clear the timeout, or just wait for it to finish.
     3. You may optionally link the board to a screen to get the normal console log printed to a display (useful when using through a surrogate session).
 If the text runs off the display edit the display to view it.
 This will reduce the number of containers that can be scanned at a time by one.
 5. Return to your display programming board and activate it, the registered containers should now show their contents on the display.

+## Display Templates

+Template documentation isn't a priority while I'm actively developing, for now look through examples in [display/screen](display/screen).

+**TODO detail this, provide sample template with all options specified**

+Many attributes can be applied at any level and will inherit downward, such as ```countOffset```, which specifies in pixels where in the row the current count is displayed (item label is on the left, percent of target is on the right).
+If applied at the top of the screen config it will apply to all tables and item rows, unless the specific table or item row overrides it with a different value.

+If you aren't up to building a custom display yourself and want to commission a display to match your needs contact me on discord (info below) and we can try to work something out.

 ## Building from a Template